 Dr. Simon Yeung

-Director and Head Coach of Marathon Clinic, Hong Kong Amateur Athletic Association (HKAAA)
+Director and Head Coach of Marathon Clinic, Hong Kong Association of Athletics Affiliates (HKAAA)

 Many runners have experienced side stitches; the pain that strikes during exercise often named as exercise-related transient abdominal pain (ETAP).
 Causes for side stitches are to be found, but most theories focused on four reasons: